What is Casino War: Rules, Strategy, and Tips

 Casino War: Strategy and Odds

-Let’s make one thing clear: if you’re looking for a fast-money-making online Casino game, play something else.
+Let’s make one thing clear: if you’re looking for a fast-money-making online Casino game, don't play.

-Casino War is in not going to make you rich in a matter of seconds.
-That’s what Jackpot Slots are for.
+Casino War is in not going to make you rich.

 But if you are looking for a fun game to play that doesn't need to you to stay at the table for hours, Casino War is a solid choice.